Raoshwill99/btcs/README.md

 - `remove-owner`: Remove an existing owner from the wallet

 ### Transaction Management
-- `submit-transaction`: Submit a new transaction for approval, now with a time-lock parameter
+- `submit-transaction`: Submit a new transaction for approval, with time-lock and spending limit checks
 - `approve-transaction`: Approve a pending transaction
 - `execute-transaction`: Execute a transaction that has met the approval threshold and time-lock has expired
-- `cancel-transaction`: Cancel a time-locked transaction before it becomes executable (NEW)
+- `cancel-transaction`: Cancel a time-locked transaction before it becomes executable

+### Spending Limit Management (NEW)
+- `set-spending-limit`: Set or update the spending limit for a specific owner

 ### Getters
 - `get-total-owners`: Get the current number of wallet owners
 - `get-transaction`: Retrieve details of a specific transaction
-- `get-current-block-height`: Get the current block height (NEW)
+- `get-current-block-height`: Get the current block height
+- `get-spending-limit`: Retrieve the spending limit for a specific owner (NEW)

 ## Time-Locked Transactions

-The new time-locking feature adds an extra layer of security and flexibility to our multi-signature wallet:
+The time-locking feature adds an extra layer of security and flexibility to our multi-signature wallet:

 - Transactions can be scheduled for future execution by specifying a `lock-until` block height.
 - Transactions cannot be executed before the specified block height is reached, even if they have sufficient approvals.